UK Balance of Payments, The Pink Book: 2024

 2. These data are our best estimate of these bilateral UK trade flows.
 Users should note that alternative estimates are available, in some cases, through the statistical agencies for bilateral countries or through central databases such as UN Comtrade.

-3. This interactive map denotes country boundaries in accordance with statistical classifications set out within Appendix 4 of the Balance of Payments (BoP) Vademecum (PDF, 2.9 MB) and do not represent the UK policy on disputed territories.
+3. This interactive map denotes country boundaries in accordance with statistical classifications set out in Appendix 4 of Eurostat’s Balance of Payments (BoP) Vademecum (PDF, 1.1MB).
+They do not represent the UK policy on disputed territories.

-You can also explore the 2022 trade in goods data by commodity, such as car exports to the EU, and UK tea or coffee imports.
+You can also explore the 2023 trade in goods data by commodity, such as car exports to the EU and UK tea or coffee imports.

-Select a commodity from the drop-down menu or select the levels with your digit or cursor to explore the data.
+Select a commodity from the drop-down menu.
+Select the levels by using your cursor or tapping with your finger to explore the data.

 Embed code